ACG Edgar Achkar Visiting Professorship Program

 ACG Institute Director

-The ACG Institute aims to support eight Visiting Professors in 2016–2017.
-To choose these recipients, the Institute will assess the degree to which the proposed visit meets the objectives and goals of the ACG Edgar Achkar Visiting Professorship program.
+To choose the recipients, the Institute will assess the degree to which the proposed visit meets the objectives and goals of the ACG Edgar Achkar Visiting Professorship program.
 Applications from North American GI Training programs will be evaluated based on the following criteria:

 - The degree to which the training program documents and demonstrates an unmet need for the visit in their training program.